.

 Let me show you a couple of images that will help you visualize whether your child is flat-footed or not.

 Have your child stand up straight barefoot on a flat surface.
-Do you notice how the child’s feet are turning inwards — image on the left — since there is no arch preventing the feet from collapsing?
-The image on the right shows a picture of a child with an arch.
+Do you notice how the child’s feet are turning inwards since there is no arch preventing the feet from collapsing?

 2️⃣ Second Method – Take a Look at Your Child’s Current Shoes